 Here is more than you ever wanted to know about the tunnels...

-SPASE-2 finished along with intermingled VULCAN (Cerenkov detector) array, AMANDA construction continues with 6 more 2 km strings installed finishing AMANDA-B.
+SPASE-2 finished along with intermingled VULCAN (Cherenkov detector) array, AMANDA construction continues with 6 more 2 km strings installed finishing AMANDA-B.

 Viper steel structure for the instrument and its control room erected west of MAPO

-AASTO (Automated Astrophysical Site-Testing Observatory) installedThis structure was a prototype "super-AGO" installed SE of the AST/RO building, soon the web cam would come too, courtesy of JACARA (Joint Australian Centre for Astrophysical Research in Antarctica).
+AASTO (Automated Astrophysical Site-Testing Observatory) installedThis structure was a prototype "super-AGO" installed SE of the AST/RO building, soon the web cam would come too, courtesy of JACARA (Joint Australian Centre for Astrophysical Research in Antarctica) (archive site).
 Also involved were Jack Doolittle, 1977 Siple w/o, more recently the AGO guy, and fellow Stanford OAE Ev Paschal who was one of the first 4 Siple w/o's in 1973.
 The project had problems with the propane generators the first few years and was never relocated to Dome C as had been considered, but the testing here was used to develop the units later set up at Dome C and Dome A. The photo is by Michael Burton, from the paper "The history of astrophysics in Antarctica".
 The appendix table (list of projects) is here.

 New "Balloon Inflation Facility" (BIF) occupied...

-Before BIT could be torn down, a replacement had to be completed...here's a construction photo (Chris Rock) is to be credited for this and the next 5 ASA photos...
+Before BIT could be torn down, a replacement balloon inflation facility (BIF) had to be completed...here's a construction photo (Chris Rock) is to be credited for this and the next 5 ASA photos...